jsmall16/Small-Python-Portfolio/README.md

 The purpose of this repository is to highlight my ability to:

    - Create advanced data visualizations to communicate insights
-   - Use data wrangling techniques to clean and transform unitdy datasets
+   - Use data wrangling techniques to clean and transform untidy datasets
    - Work with intermediate data structures
    - Query databases to extract meaningful information
-   - Apply text and imaging process techniques for ehanced data analysis
+   - Apply text and image processing techniques for enhanced data analysis
    - Train basic machine learning models